Magic Lantern Video & Book Store

 Roush Cinema Group of Atascadero, California

-Roush Cinemas currently operates 27 screens in California.
+Roush Cinemas currently operates 27 screens at 3 locations in California.

 Roush Cinema Group: official website • no entry on Wikipedia